tharindu-b-hewage/openstack-gc/integration-guide.md

 17. Initially all green cores are asleep.
 So call emulation API and switch the status to wake them up.
 Then keep creating VMs to consume all cores in the mini-cluster.
 18. Now switch the green cores to sleep through emulation API.
 This should delete all VMs occupied green cores.
 19. Ta da!
 You have a working cluster with Green Cores.
 Try experimenting with different scheduling approaches so that unstable Green Cores can be effectively utilized.
++
+20. feature patch includes green fit via modified compute filter and cpu weighter.
+Make sure to configure nova.conf, such that only weighter used is the cpu weighter.

 For health check, run [health-check.py](health-check.py) in the same folder as `gc-emulator-service` binary.
 `python3 health-check.py <controller-node-ip>`.
 It reads config file, and check health for `gc-emulation` and all `gc-controller` services.